MicroEJ/docs/Tutorials/tutorialBoundsCheck.rst

         final Font font = getStyle().getFont();
         final String text = getText();
         final int stringWidth = font.stringWidth(text);
-        final int labelWidth = this.getContentBounds().getWidth();
+        final int contentWidth = getContentBounds().getWidth();
-        if (stringWidth > labelWidth) {
+        if (stringWidth > contentWidth) {
-            System.err.println("The text size is greater than the Widget content Width!");
+            System.err.println("The text size is greater than the widget content width!");
         }
     }

-Testing with canvas
+Testing with a Canvas
 --------------------
-- Using canvas, it's possible to set constraints to each added widget
+The check can be easily validated by putting the widget in a canvas and setting its bounds manually (a little shorter than the text size).

 .. code-block:: java